Meet Our Team: Rasha, Support Developer

 Role: Support Developer

-I'm a support developer, so I work closely with both the support and development teams to untangle any customer problems that require a higher level of technical intervention.
+I'm a support developer, so I work closely with the support and development teams to untangle customer problems that require a high level of technical intervention.

-How long have you been with Fastmail?
+How long have you been working at Fastmail?
 How did you get involved?

 I also think that Fastmail's work to replace IMAP with an open, universal email standard—JMAP—is immensely cool!